nagonzalezf/bridges-segmentation-and-measuring/README.md

-# Bridges32 - A method for Segmentation & Measuring of bridges in satellite images using opencv
+# Bridges32 - A Method for Segmentation & Measuring of Bridges in Satellite Images using OpenCV

 ![image](output_images/001_canny.png)